GilDev/TaraniTunes/README.md

 1. Use the rotary encoder (Q X7) or the “+”/“-” buttons to sweep through songs.
 2. Press “Enter” to choose a song to play.
 3. Put the “SD” switch in the middle position to start playing.
 Put it back in the up position to stop.
-4. If you select another song, you have to stop and start playback (“SD” up then center again).
-I'm sorry I can't do it any other way…
-5. Put “SD” in the down position to select a random song from your playlist then start playback again (“SD” in the center position).
+4. Put “SD” in the down position to select a random song from your playlist.
-6. You can press throttle trims down and up to play next and previous song respectively.
-You still have to stop and start playback to play it.
+5. You can press throttle trims down and up to play next and previous song respectively.

 French instructions
 -------------------